8 Song Activities to Explore Rainbows and Colors

 Explore colors and concepts through rhythmic rhymes with "Red House, Tree House, Little Bitty Brown Mouse."
 This delightful book not only teaches colors but also sparks curiosity and imagination in little ones.

-By integrating music, movement, and storytelling, these activities and books offer rich opportunities for children to explore and appreciate the vibrant spectrum of colours.
-From colourful dancing with scarves to relaxing rainbow breathing, exploring colours through music is sure to inspire creativity and learning in young minds.
+By integrating music, movement, and storytelling, these activities and books offer rich opportunities for children to explore and appreciate the vibrant spectrum of colors.